profullstack/venuedating-web/.roo/rules/03-router-transitions.md

 - Apply smooth fade-in/fade-out effects to minimize visual disruption
 - Use an initial loading overlay in index.html to prevent flashes of unstyled content
 - Move route-specific content to web components to prevent hardcoded content flashes
+- Implement a global click handler that works with Shadow DOM to intercept all internal links

 ## Styling During Transitions
 - Maintain consistent theme colors during transitions